Table of Contents

 To determine a national average for charging emissions, we average the emissions of the grids where EVs are sold today, based on 2016-2021 registration data—a “sales-weighted” national emissions average.

 We also use sales-weighted numbers to determine vehicle efficiencies based on 2016-2021 electric vehicle sales.
 For battery electrics, we find an average national sales-weighted efficiency of 0.297 kilowatt hours/mile.
 Plug-in hybrids have an average national sales-weighted electric efficiency of 0.381 kilowatt hours/mile, an average gasoline efficiency of 35.4 miles per gallon, and an average electric range of 28 miles.

 What about emissions from vehicle production and disposal?

 This tool estimates carbon emissions from EV charging, but doesn’t include pollution from vehicle or battery manufacturing or disposal.
 Those emissions vary by vehicle, but tend to be higher for electric vehicles than gasoline-powered ones, as battery manufacturing is energy and resource intensive.
 Over the vehicle’s lifetime, however, the global warming emissions benefits of driving on electricity far outweigh the emissions costs of vehicle manufacturing; most EVs “pay back” their production emissions within one or two years of driving, a period that will shorten as electricity grids get cleaner.

-Read more about manufacturing emissions in our in-depth analysis of life cycle EV emissions, "Cleaner from Cradle to Grave" (2015).
+Read more about manufacturing emissions in our in-depth analysis of life cycle EV emissions, "Driving Cleaner" (2022).